Rem0o/FanControl.Releases/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat&logo=paypal)](https://www.paypal.com/donate/?business=N4JPSTUQHRJM8&no_recurring=0&item_name=Fan%20Control%20software%20creator%20and%20maintainer.%20Donations%20allow%20me%20to%20continue%20working%20on%20this%20project%20while%20keeping%20it%20free%20to%20use.%20Thank%20you%20for%20contributing%21&currency_code=USD)

 ## Announcement
+* FanControl, its installer and the updater now have a signed executable, which should help with AVs false flagging.

-[V238](https://github.com/Rem0o/FanControl.Releases/releases/tag/V238) and above now ships with a [PawnIO](https://pawnio.eu/) build of [LHM](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
+* [V238](https://github.com/Rem0o/FanControl.Releases/releases/tag/V238) and above now ships with a [PawnIO](https://pawnio.eu/) build of [LHM](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
 This will fix the anti-virus problems encountered with WinRing0, as it is no longer shipped with FanControl.
 You may still use V237 or any version before if you want to keep the WinRing0 version.
 There is a known issue where FACEIT will block the new driver.
 See this [issue](https://github.com/namazso/PawnIO.Setup/issues/1).

 ## WARNING ( V237 and below )